CESNET/metacentrum-user-docs/docs/basics/concepts/index.md

 According to PBS internal logic, the resources are either **chunk-wide** or **job-wide**.

 **Job-wide** resources are defined for the job as a whole, e.g. maximal duration of the job or a license to run a commercial software.
-The cannot be divided in parts and distributed among computational nodes on which the jo runs.
+These cannot be divided in parts and distributed among computational nodes on which the job runs.
 Every job-wide resource is defined in the form of `-l <resource_name>=<resource_value>`, e.g. `-l walltime=1:00:00`.

 **Chunk-wide** resources can be ascribed to every chunk separately and differently.

+!!! note
-At this point we assume that the number of chunks is always 1, which is also a default value.
+    For the purpose of this intro, we assume that the number of chunks is always 1, which is also a default value.
+To see more complicated examples about per-chunk resource distribution, see [advanced chapter on PBS resources](/advanced/pbs-options/#chunk-vs-job).

 Chunk-wide resources are defined as options of `select` statement in pairs `<resource_name>=<resource_value>` divided by `:`.

 The essential resources are: